devmrwor/react-hooks-props-basics/README.md

 But remember, this is JSX and not HTML!

 One more thing about props: they can be any data type!
-In our example, we pass a string as a prop.
-But we can also pass numbers, booleans, objects, functions, etc. as props!
+In our example, we pass a string and a number as props.
+But we can also pass booleans, objects, functions, etc. as props!

 ### Props